 Advocacy Goals

-A shared goal to reduce and ultimately end street homelessness
+A shared goal to reduce and ultimately end homelessness

-Support from member states to catalyze effective strategies
+Support to member states to implement effective strategies

 Strategic Partnerships